CasualX/OpenPlugin/readme.txt

 Change 'Debug' (in the toolbars) to 'Release' and press F7 (or Build->Build Solution).
 Output can be found in src/Release/OpenPlugin.dll

+Linux

+Make sure you have clang or gcc installed.
+Modify the CC= line in the Makefile to set the one you want to compile with.
+Open a terminal and change the directory to the src folder, type "make" and it will compile the library.

 3) Features
 ===========